Azure-Readiness/HOL-AdvancedWebWorkerRoles/HOL.md

 >**Important**: Make sure that you have launched the dependency checker to set up the lab before starting this task.
 The setup procedure builds the COM component required by the solution from source code in the **Assets** folder.
 Note that you need to have Visual C++ installed for this purpose.

 >In addition, to use the COM component, the identity of the process instantiating it must have access to the directory where the component is installed.
-To ensure this, avoid launching the service from a location inside your user profile folder and instead, copy the project files to a folder with unrestricted permissions, for example, to a folder within the default installation location of the training kit, C:\WATK.
+To ensure this, avoid launching the service from a location inside your user profile folder and instead, copy the project files to a folder with unrestricted permissions.

 1. Start Microsoft Visual Studio 2010 as an administrator.